atrisovic/weather-panel.github.io/tutorial-content/content/weather-and-climate-data.md

 2. *Prepare to Download the Data* - most weather products will require some bureaucracy to download data, and most have their own weird quirks about how they want data to be downloaded
     1. You click on ‘Get Data (external)’ in the Data Guide to find a [link](https://cds.climate.copernicus.eu/#!/search?text=ERA5&type=dataset) to the Copernicus climate data store.
 There, you realize that you’ll need to sign up for an account (modern data products from larger institutions such as the ECMWF will thankfully have an automated system for this; some smaller products may require you to wait until someone manually approves your account), which just asks you to sign a data use agreement (remember to correctly cite data sources!).
     2. The download page also gives you some documentation for the data product, including variable names - you see “2m air temperature” in Kelvin is the variable you need.
     3. You click on the data you want, which years you want it for, etc., and prepare to check out.
 Here, there are two options: GRIB, and NetCDF (experimental).
+You click NetCDF, because after this guide, you feel comfortable working with it
+    ````{margin}
+    ```{note}
-You click NetCDF, because after this guide, you feel comfortable working with it (*NB: GRIB is another meteorological data format - it’s less common and less flexible than NetCDF, but slightly more efficient in storage.
+    GRIB is another meteorological data format - it’s less common and less flexible than NetCDF, but slightly more efficient in storage.
 The author has yet to see it as the only option for a data product; NetCDF is still dominant.
-GRIB files can be converted easily to NetCDF files through [command-line tools](https://confluence.ecmwf.int/display/OIFS/How+to+convert+GRIB+to+netCDF) such as [cdo](https://code.zmaw.de/projects/cdo) *).
+GRIB files can be converted easily to NetCDF files through [command-line tools](https://confluence.ecmwf.int/display/OIFS/How+to+convert+GRIB+to+netCDF) such as [cdo](https://code.zmaw.de/projects/cdo).
+    ```
+    ````
+    4. You click download, and voila!
+    ````{margin}
+    ```{note}
-    4. You click download, and voila! (*NB: Many datasets, especially those from smaller institutions, will not give up their secrets so easily.
+    Many datasets, especially those from smaller institutions, will not give up their secrets so easily.
 Be prepared to have to deal with “wget” scripts, “jblob” scripts, writing ftp scripts, and so forth, with well-meaning but poorly-written accompanying documentation.
-In some of these cases, it might be fastest to call up your best climate researcher friend, who may be able to just copy their scripts to you*).
+In some of these cases, it might be fastest to call up your best climate researcher friend, who may be able to just copy their scripts to you.
+    ```
+    ````
 3. *Accessing the Data*
     1. However, you see an issue - your climate data is named some weird automatically generated filename.
-In this case, you may want to rename the file following the CMIP5 convention introduced above, or, if there are multiple files, write a script to do this for you (pro tip: the information in a netCDF header, which will tell you the timespan and variables of each file, is always extractable; using e.g. `ncinfo` in Matlab, or the object generated by `nc_open` in R. If you're using `xarray`, `xr.open_mfdataset()` will let you list multiple files, which it will sort correctly into one dataset automatically if all goes well.) (*NB: this is uncommon but not unheard of for weather products.
-Be prepared to deal with inconsistent and weird filenames)*
+In this case, you may want to rename the file following the CMIP5 convention introduced above, or, if there are multiple files, write a script to do this for you (pro tip: the information in a netCDF header, which will tell you the timespan and variables of each file, is always extractable; using e.g. `ncinfo` in Matlab, or the object generated by `nc_open` in R. If you're using `xarray`, `xr.open_mfdataset()` will let you list multiple files, which it will sort correctly into one dataset automatically if all goes well.)
+    ````{margin}
+    ```{note}
+    This is uncommon but not unheard of for weather products.
+Be prepared to deal with inconsistent and weird filenames.
+    ```
+    ````
     2. Reading off the netCDF header (as detailed above) shows that your variable is named `t2m` (stored as a `longitude x latitude x time` grid), the grid variables are called `latitude`  and `longitude`, and the time variable is called `time`.
 Now you can access the data as detailed above!

 ### Thinking ahead to climate projections